 About the restocking frequency, more than half of the surveyed economic activities use supplies at least once a week (about 55%).
-More or less every third of them (about 34%) does it once or several times a month.
-Some surveyed economic activities (about 10%) replenishes stocks more often, because of the specificity of the activity or of very small store backgrounds.
+Every third of them (about 34%) does it once or several times a month.
+Some surveyed economic activities (about 10%) replenishes stocks more often because of the specificity of the activity or of very small store backgrounds.